kefaslungu/resourceMonitor/readme.md

 This add-on does not replace task manager and other system information programs for Windows.
 Also note the following:

 * Resource information cannot be copied to clipboard if running the add-on in secure screens.
 * CPU usage is given for logical processors, not physical cores.
 This is noticeable for processors which uses Hyper-Threading where number of CPU's is twice the number of CPU cores.
+On some newer computers, not all CPU cores will have hyper-threading enabled.
 * If there is heavy disk activity such as copying large files, there might be delays when obtaining disk usage information.
 * When announcing processor architecture information, "x86" and "AMD64" refer to 32-bit and 64-bit (x64) Intel and AMD processors, respectively.
 * This add-on requires Windows 10 or later.

 Note on license: this add-on uses Psutil, licensed under 3-Clause BSD License which is compatible with GNU General Public License.

-# Version history:
+## Version 23.09

+* NVDA will no longer log startup error messages on Windows Server systems when wireless capability modules are unavailable.

 ## Version 23.06

-situation where resourceMonitor doesn't work properly due to unavailability of wireless adapters has been fixed.
+* Situation where resourceMonitor doesn't work properly due to unavailability of wireless adapters has been fixed.

 ## Version 23.05.1

 wlanReporter NVDA-addon is now part of resourceMonitor!

 * The old way of checking for wireless connections has been replaced by the windows API from wlanReporter: https://github.com/kvark128/WlanReporter/ .